 Address rewriting ignores domains that aren't controlled by the Exchange organization.
 In other words, the domain needs to be configured as an authoritative accepted domain in the Exchange organization.
 Rewriting non-authoritative domains would cause an uncontrollable form of message relay.

 Address rewriting also doesn't modify the header fields of messages that are embedded in another message.
-Senders and recipients expect embedded messages to remain intact and be delivered without modification, as long as the messages don't trigger transport rules that are implemented between the sender and recipient.
+Senders and recipients expect embedded messages to remain intact and be delivered without modification, as long as the messages don't trigger mail flow rules (also known as transport rules) that are implemented between the sender and recipient.